 - Train with male guest artists from Atlanta’s professional dance community who conduct workshops, set choreography and serve as role models

 - Participate in group mentoring activities through our Mentor Program

 - Take part in recreational, cultural and educational field trips

 - Present works they rehearse and create in their very own Men in Motion show, and in our year-end show at the Rialto Center for the Arts at Georgia State University.

-Men in Motion members must complete a placement assessment at the beginning of the year and sign a “commitment contract” outlining their goals and responsibilities.
+Men in Motion members must complete an audition at the beginning of the year and sign a “commitment contract” outlining their goals and responsibilities.